 Oars offers a Class IV+ 1 day whitewater rafting trip on the North Fork of the Stanislaus River through Big Trees State Park.

 There are many excellent dining options right here in Arnold!
-Sarafina’s Italian Kitchen always draws crowds, and is joined by relative newcomer Dogwood.
-More casual options include Snowshoe Brewing Company, El Vaquero, Arnold Chinese and The Ranch House Café.
-And for super casual (and take out), there are Subway, Giant Burger and Round Table Pizza.
+Sarafina’s Italian Kitchen always draws crowds, as does Dogwood for fine dining.
+More casual options include El Vaquero, Snowshoe Brewing Company and Arnold Chinese.
+And for super casual (and take out), there are Subway, Giant Burger, and Round Table Pizza, but don’t miss out on the Chevron station deli for delicious sandwiches, as well as the Cruisers station.
+Breakfast options include Bistro Espresso and Bristol’s Ranch House Cafe.
 Our local market – Big Trees Market – is well stocked if you would prefer to eat at home.

 THE LOCAL ARTS & CRAFTS SCENE